Hawai‘i State Economics Challenge

 I enjoyed Economics Challenge for several reasons.
 One, it was a fun way of learning the material that was necessary for the AP econ test, as we had to apply the principles that we learned in the classroom to something other than what was simply on the exam.
 In that way, it was quite refreshing.
 The problems given were challenging, and forced me to think beyond the standards that I normally had to in class.
 I had to think about the concepts in newer ways, which of course enforced my learning and benefited me for the actual AP exam.

 Interscholastic competitions bring out a new spirit in students.
 The Hawaii Economics Challenge is no different than a math or science competition.
 It provides a motivation factor in students to do better in their economics class.
-The Challenge motivated my class to do better, to prove to the Hawaii economics community of our abilities in economics and of the amazing abilities of our teacher…
+The Challenge motivated my class to do better, to prove to the Hawaii economics community our abilities in economics and of the amazing abilities of our teacher…

+The motivation brought upon by the competition helped our class learn far more than we might have in class.
+It allowed our teacher to increase the rigorous level of our course without complaints from the class.
 This motivation grew into an appreciation for the field of economics.
 As we worked and studied, the class soon began to fall in love with what we were studying and embraced all that it had to offer.
-As a result of our class, many are now planning or are pursuing degrees in economics and in business economics.
+As a result of our class, many are now planning or are pursuing degrees in economics.

 Outside of economics, the competition brought our class together.
-My economics class that participated changed acquaintances into long-lasting friendships that will undoubtedly last a lifetime…
+My economics class that participated changed acquaintances into long-lasting friendships that will undoubtedly last a lifetime…Every school in Hawaii with an economics program should become a part of this growing competition and recognize its positive benefits.